Company Detail

 Dependent on the role applying to you may be required to process a Disclosure and Barring Service (DBS/DS) check.
 Seetec support the recruitment of ex- offenders and will not discriminate in any way.
 Our full policy statement of “Ex-Offenders” can be found on our website under “About us”

-Job Role We’re currently recruiting an Employment Specialist to j...
+• Job Role We’re currently recruiting Employment Specialists who...
 Read More

-Job Role We’re currently recruiting an Employment Specialist to join our dedicated team.
+We’re currently recruiting an Employment Specialist to join our dedicated Connect to Work team.
 This role forms part of a specialist programme designed to support individuals with disabilities and/or health conditions into sustainable paid employment.

 As an Employment Specialist, you’ll play a vital role in helping participants achieve their employment goals.
 Working primarily with individuals who have health-related support needs, you’ll identify suitable job opportunities and provide tailored guidance to help them secure long-term, meaningful employment.